Austrange-Solutions/e-sight-marketing-website-v2/BEFORE-AFTER.md

 ## 🎉 Final Result

-Your E-Kaathi website has been **completely transformed** from a generic template into a **professional, branded, modern web application** that perfectly represents the MACEAZY brand identity!
+Your Maceazy website has been **completely transformed** from a generic template into a **professional, branded, modern web application** that perfectly represents the MACEAZY brand identity!

 **Before**: Generic SaaS template ❌
 **After**: Professional MACEAZY brand website ✅